rblades/dhworkbook_master/docs/module-4/Exercises.md

 etc: that is, a tab between 'place' and 'coordinates' in the first line, a tab between 'mexico' and the latitude, and a comma between latitude and logitude.

 12\.
 Go to [Palladio](http://palladio.designhumanities.org/).
-Hit 'start' then 'upload spreadsheet or csv'.
-In the box, paste in your data. **You can progress to the next step without having any real data: just paste or type something in - see the video below.** Obviously, you won't have any points on your map, but if you were having trouble with that step, this allows you to bypass it to continue on with this tutorial.
+Hit 'start'.
+You will see 'Load .csv or spreadsheet'.

 13\.
-Click on 'map'
+In the box, paste in your data. **You can progress to the next step without having any real data: just paste or type something in and hit enter so you have two lines.** Obviously, you won't have any points on your map, but if you were having trouble with that step, this allows you to bypass it to continue on with this tutorial.

 14\.
-Under 'places', select 'coordinates'
+Click the 'Map' tab at the top of the screen.

 15\.
-Click 'add new layer'
+Click 'New layer' on the right side menu.

 16\.
-In the popup, beside 'Choose one of Palladio default layers or create a new one.', select 'custom'.
-This is where you're going to paste it that tiles based URL from the map warper
+Click the Tiles tab and in the right side menu.

 17\.
+Select Custom tiles.

+18\.
+Paste your Map Warper URL into the Tileset URL field.
+Your URL will look like `http://mapwarper.net/maps/tile/27421/{z}/{x}/{y}.png`.

-Click add
+19\.
+Click 'Add layer'.

-Below is a video walk through; places where you might have got into trouble include getting past the initial data entry box on Palladio, and finding where exactly to past in your georectified map url.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/KgLrvcA8v_M" frameborder="0" allowfullscreen></iframe><br>